josegonzalez/python-github-backup/README.rst

       --skip-prerelease     skip prerelease and draft versions; only applies if including releases --assets              include assets alongside release information; only applies if including releases
+      --attachments         download user-attachments from issues and pull requests to issues/attachments/{issue_number}/ and
+                            pulls/attachments/{pull_number}/ directories
       --exclude [REPOSITORY [REPOSITORY ...]]
                             names of repositories to exclude from backup.
       --throttle-limit THROTTLE_LIMIT